Table of Contents

 • Similar or identical endorsements (Primary & Noncontributory, Waiver of Subrogation, 30 Days Notice of Cancellation, CG 2010/2037s, etc.) for GL and auto liability

 As each GCs insurance needs and risk tolerance levels are different these trends may not necessarily be a fit for every company, but they provide some context as to how other GCs design their requirement sets.
-However, one non-negotiable component of global-level insurance requirements is the blanket Additional Insured verbiage that confers AI status to everyone who needs it.
+However, one non-negotiable component of blanket insurance requirements is the blanket Additional Insured verbiage that confers AI status to everyone who needs it.

 Collect and Review Subcontractor COIs and Endorsements

-Now that you’ve done all the prep work for global-level insurance requirements it’s time to get into the nitty gritty–collecting and reviewing COIs and endorsements (Struggling to review COIs for compliance?
+Now that you’ve done all the prep work for blanket insurance requirements it’s time to get into the nitty gritty–collecting and reviewing COIs and endorsements (Struggling to review COIs for compliance?
 Download our COI review blueprint.)
-This process is one you’re probably already familiar with, and doesn’t look any different for global-level insurance requirements than it does for project-specific requirements.
+This process is one you’re probably already familiar with, and doesn’t look any different for blanket insurance requirements than it does for project-specific requirements.
 However, rather than being forced to address gaps on multiple COIs for one subcontractor, you only have to resolve the issues one time to get a subcontractor compliant across your projects.
 Once you’ve sorted out the gaps, your global subcontractor can immediately get to work on any project.
 During the review of endorsements ensure your subcontractor has provided a blanket Additional Insured endorsement that extends coverage not only to your GC but the project owner too.

-Potential Roadblocks to Implementing Global-Level Requirements
+Potential Roadblocks to Implementing Blanket Requirements

-One of our GC customers shared one large pitfall with us that prevented them from fully taking advantage of global-level insurance requirements: a lack of organizational capabilities in their existing system.
+One of our GC customers shared one large pitfall with us that prevented them from fully taking advantage of blanket insurance requirements: a lack of organizational capabilities in their existing system.
 The COI management software they were using had no specific way to designate a global subcontractor from a project subcontractor, leaving global subcontractors “mixed in alphabetically with [their] project subcontractors.”
 This defeated the purpose of segmenting their subcontractors to begin with.
 Without the correct system or software in place, segmenting project-specific versus global subcontractors became an additional administrative nightmare.
-Fortunately, they found a better way to handle their global-level insurance requirements in Procore–with the Jones Procore integration.
+Fortunately, they found a better way to handle their blanket insurance requirements in Procore–with the Jones Procore integration.

 Introducing Global Insurance Requirements via the Jones Procore Integration

-When you do want to extend broad coverage to a subcontractor across your portfolio it’s easier with Global Insurance Requirements from Jones.
+When you do want to extend broad coverage to a subcontractor across your portfolio it’s easier with the Global Insurance Requirements feature from Jones.
 It allows Procore users to use one compliant subcontractor COI for multiple projects across their account.
 With this feature it’s faster than ever to get subcontractors on site, eliminating the need to collect and check the same insurance documents for different projects within one portfolio.
 We’ve seen that Jones customers who use Global Insurance Requirements see an average of 18% higher compliance for their trusted subcontractors as opposed to using project specific requirements.

 What Using Global Insurance Requirements in Jones Looks Like